NathanHynes/CV/README.md

 </div>

-I am a fullstack developer who has have just completed a 16 week course at one of the most selective dev bootcamps in London.
+I am a fullstack developer who has just completed a 16 week course at one of the most selective dev bootcamps in London.
 I still remember the first time I opened inspect on a website and was blown away by how those lines of code could create a fully interactive wepage.
 Since then I vowed that I would strive to understand how these languages work and ultimately be able to create these type of sites/apps to a high standard for myself.

 This keen desire to work as a software developer is backed by a 5 year career in Technical Support, where I have worked for one of the largest companies worldwide, **Apple**.
 Having to work in this fast paced environment, where I served and solved clients issues in a 10 minute face-to-face consultation, meant I had to develop quick coherent troubleshooting steps and processes to save time whilst ensuring the clients issue was solved.
-This methodical approach to issues, as well as strong problem solving skills, has really helped in my transition to software developer especially when planning and breaking down a problem to find a program to solve it.
+This methodical approach to issues, as well as strong problem solving skills, has really helped in my transition to software developer especially when planning and breaking down a problem to create a program to solve it.

 Recently however I have been seeking a fresh start and to follow a career path I can develop and grow in and one I have a keen enthausiam for.
 This all lead me to joining and graduating [Makers Academy](https://github.com/makersacademy).
 Here I was able to hone and make use of the skills I have developed in my previous working experience to grow from an interested amateur coder into a competent and confident fullstack developer eager to embark on this new career path.